 It is possible to get a mortgage with bad credit, but it will depend on the type of credit issues you’ve had and how recent any issues were.
 There are specialist lenders who may lend to you, but these usually charge higher rates.

 However, depending on your circumstances it may be that mainstream lender will lend to you.
-If you want to apply for a mortgage with bad credit, it’s advisable to speak to a fee-free mortgage broker because they’ll be able to assess your situation and advise you on the best route forwards.
+If you want to apply for a mortgage with bad credit, it’s advisable to speak to a mortgage broker because they’ll be able to assess your situation and advise you on the best route forward for you.
 Also, read our guide on Mortgages for bad credit.

 It’s possible to get a mortgage if you’re self employed but the lending criteria can be stricter.
-You’ll need to have proof of your income; the standard requirement is a verified record of the past three years of earnings however some lenders may accept less so if you don’t have three years of records you can show, speak to a mortgage broker and they’ll be able to explain which lenders are most likely to accept your application.
+You’ll need to have proof of your income; the standard requirement is a verified record of the past three years of earnings however some lenders may accept less.
+If you’re looking for a self-employed mortgage it’s a good idea to speak to a mortgage broker and they’ll be able to explain which lenders are most likely to accept your application.
 Find out more in our guide on Self employed mortgages.

 Your income is a crucial factor in whether your mortgage application will be accepted and if so, how much a lender will be prepared to lend to you.
 What’s right for you will depend on your circumstances: if your income is too low to get a mortgage on the property you want, can you buy a cheaper house?
 Or can you buy a property with someone else?
 Read our guide on Buying a home with a partner or friend: What to watch for.